loicleguen/holbertonschool-low_level_programming/hash_tables/README.md

 0. Tread lightly, she is near ✅

     Reads a text file and prints it to POSIX stdout.

     ssize_t read_textfile(const char *filename, size_t letters);

 1. Under the snow ✅
     Creates a file with permission rw-------.

-c
     Copier le code
     int create_file(const char *filename, char *text_content);

 2. Speak gently, she can hear ✅
     Appends text to the end of a file (only if the file exists).

-c
-Copier le code
     int append_text_to_file(const char *filename, char *text_content);

-3. cp 🔄 (Score: 14/15)
+3. cp ✅
     Replicates the cp command using system calls and proper error handling.

-bash
-Copier le code
     Usage: cp file_from file_to

     Handles all expected error codes:
     97: Wrong number of args
     98: Can't read from file
     99: Can't write to file
     100: Can't close file descriptor

 🛠 Compilation